 What type of support is provided by GBCI during PEER certification?

-GBCI provides support to project teams pursuing PEER certification through a PEER coach and throughout the entire process—from pre-design through post-certification—through a variety of tools and project-specific one-on-one support with access to technical solution team during the project phase once a month.
+GBCI provides support to project teams pursuing PEER certification through a PEER coach and throughout the entire process—from pre-design through post-certification—through a variety of tools and project-specific one-on-one support with access to the technical solution team during the project phase once a month.
 Our team will work with project teams to help identify local resources, answer eligibility and prerequisite requirements and field technical questions.
 At each stage of review, project teams have the opportunity to speak directly with their reviewer.
-Post certification, GBCI provides the PEER Certification along with review comments, a press release, and media kit to help celebrate the successes of a project team.
+Post certification, GBCI provides the PEER Certification along with review comments, a press release, and a media kit to help celebrate the successes of a project team.